 If the legal action has been brought outside of British Columbia, the applicant is responsible for filing the WCAT certificate and decision in the appropriate court registry.

-WCAT's section 257 file is not normally forwarded to the Board even if there is a Board file.
+WCAT's Certification to Court file is not normally forwarded to the Board even if there is a Board file.
 It is stored at WCAT.

 18.7.1 Expenses and Costs